-Develop a “Winning” Resume for Medical Sales
+Develop a Winning Medical Sales Resume

+It is important to develop a winning resume when you are looking for a job in medical sales.
 While in the interview process with a company, consider your resume the tool to win the game.
 In other words, your resume and other tools (i.e., cover letter, your presentation style, brag book, sales plan) make up the ball you toss, kick, or catch that helps you score enough points and win the game.

 Your resume should be a portrait of your skills and abilities.
 A resume is not intended to be an autobiography or a job description.
 The purpose of your resume is to market you and your abilities.
 A resume should reflect your “personal brand.”
 Think about what makes you marketable in your field.
 The “ball” you select to use in this game should be well-constructed to endure many critical passes.